Troy Daniels

-Troy Daniels (born July 15, 1991) is an American professional basketball player who last played for Olimpia Milano of the Italian Lega Basket Serie A and the EuroLeague.
+Troy Daniels (born July 15, 1991) is an American former professional basketball player.
 He played college basketball for Virginia Commonwealth University (VCU), where in 2013, he set the Atlantic 10 Conference record for made three-point field goals in a single game.

 High school career

 Daniels attended William Fleming High School in Roanoke, Virginia.
 As a senior in 2008–09, he was named Northwest Region Player of the Year and the Roanoke Times Player of the Year after averaging 17 points and six rebounds per game.
 He also earned Virginia High School Coaches' Association AAA First-Team All-State honors.
 He played in three straight VHSL AAA State Tournaments, including two appearances in the championship game in 2007 and 2009.

 College career

 As a collegiate player, Daniels played for VCU and under coach Shaka Smart.
 He played sparingly in his first two seasons for the Rams, though he did appear briefly in VCU's 2011 Final Four game against Butler as a sophomore.
 As a junior in 2011–12, Daniels became a regular in VCU's "Havoc" attack, averaging 24.4 minutes and 10 points per game.

 As a senior in 2012–13, Daniels started every game and raised his scoring average to 12.3 points per game.
 He put his name in the record books on January 2, 2013, when he shot 11-of-20 from three-point range en route to 33 points and 10 rebounds in a 109–58 win over East Tennessee State.
 The eleven three-pointers were a VCU and Atlantic 10 record for a single game.
 He also set VCU's single season record for three-pointers with 124, and finished with 251 three-pointers in his collegiate career, which ranked second most in the program's history.